Find Grad Schools

 Doctor’s Degrees in Homeland Security, Law Enforcement & Firefighting

 There are 44 schools in the United States where you can get your doctor's degree in homeland security, law enforcement & firefighting.
-This degree is more popular with female students, and about 37% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 6.8% of homeland security, law enforcement & firefighting graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 33% were from an underrepresented racial-ethnic group.
+Also, 8.3% of homeland security, law enforcement & firefighting graduates were international students.

 Education Levels of Homeland Security, Law Enforcement & Firefighting Majors